CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/TConstruct/Events/TinkerCraftingEvent.md

 ## ZenMethod

-`event.setCanceled(String localizedName)` Cancels the event and sets the given message to the player.
+`event.setCanceled(String localizedName)` Cancels the event and sets the given message as error message for the player.

 ## SubEvent Getters